SocialGouv/kosko-charts/src/components/pg/README.md

 export default [job];
 ```

-Create db and user using with password from secret
+Create db and user using password from secret

 ```ts
 // in .k8s/components/create-db-user.ts